happtur/Minesweeper/documentation/structure.md

  and stored.
 And Tile that keeps the information about the specific tiles.

-In ui there is the main ui-class GUI, which stores the Game-object and where the DisplayPanel, ButtonGrid(s) (one at a time) and related listeners are created.
-The menu and its listener are also created here because they are connected to the frame which is stored and handled in the GUI-class.
+In ui there is the main ui-class GUI, which controls the gui-components (like the MainFrame, ButtonGrid and DisplayPanel) and communicates with the Game-class.

+ui has three sub-packages: frame, dialog and grid.
+ -frame is where the MainFrame-related classes (the MainFrame which is the main frame of the game.
+The DisplayPanel that sits at the top of the frame and the MenuActionListener which is the MainFrame's menu's ActionListener) are.
-ui has two sub-packages: dialog and grid. dialog keeps the classes GameChoicesDialog and GameChoicesListener that handle the input from the user.
-In grid ButtonGrid, which consists of the JButtons that represent the tiles, and its listeners (the ActionListener TurnListener and MouseListener FlagListener).
+ -dialog keeps the classes GameChoicesDialog and GameChoicesListener that handle the input from the user.
+ -In grid ButtonGrid, which
+ consists of the JButtons that represent the tiles, and its listeners (the ActionListener TurnListener and MouseListener FlagListener).